 We understand that not many of the people are aware of the fact that the edges of the wood floor boards are not all the same.
-For a good, or for a bad, when it comes to wood flooring there is not only a fascinating variety of wood species, textures, installation systems, colors and more to choose from, but also a number of edges to take into account.
-Of course, a big reason for this variety of choice is made in order to attract more clients and it is pretty much a marketing trick in its heart, however the diversity is also very important in order to make the best choice, when purchasing a wood floor for your project.
+For a good, or for a bad, when it comes to wood flooring there is not only a fascinating variety of wood species, textures, installation systems, colours and more to choose from but also a number of edges to take into account.
+Of course, a big reason for this variety of choice is made in order to attract more clients and it is pretty much a marketing trick in its heart, however, the diversity is also very important in order to make the best choice, when purchasing a wood floor for your project.
 Do you believe that all wood floor materials are suitable particularly for any environment?
 Well, you are wrong if you think so and wood floor edging styles also play their vital role in the whole project.

-The edges your wooden boards come with will make a difference to the final look of your overall floor and because of that they have to be taken in account, when going for a certain and highly desired look.
-So, it is worth spending some time on researching and understanding what the different terms mean and which option will suit you the best.
+The edges your wooden boards come with will make a difference to the final look of your overall floor and because of that, they have to be taken into account when going for a certain and highly desired look.
+So, it is worth spending some time researching and understanding what the different terms mean and which option will suit you the best.

 Square edge wood flooring